mikedenly/mikedenly.github.io/_research/natural-resources-conflict.md

 ---
 title: "Do Natural Resources Really Cause Civil Conflict?
-Evidence from a Global, Subnational, Georeferenced Dataset"
+Evidence from the New Global Resources Dataset"
 permalink: /research/natural-resources-conflict
 collection: research
 ---